 Every Individualized Major will have a foundation or primary concentration in one of Bethel’s regularly-established programs of study, and you may propose additional customization of that major in collaboration with two sponsoring faculty advisors.

-- A Gender Studies IM (concentration in one of various programs)
+- Gender Studies (concentration in one of various programs)

-- A Community Restorative Justice IM (concentration in Social Work)
+- Community Restorative Justice (concentration in Social Work)

-- A Music Theater IM (concentration in Music or Communication Arts)
+- Music Theater (concentration in Music or Communication Arts)

-- A Peace, Justice and Conflict Studies IM (concentration in Bible and Religion)
+- Peace, Justice and Conflict Studies (concentration in Bible and Religion)

 Guidelines for the Individualized Major

-- Students must have a minimum cumulative GPA of 3.0 to apply for an IM.
+- Students must have a minimum cumulative GPA of 3.0 to apply for an Individualized Major.

-- Students should identify two faculty members to serve as advisors and to help draft the IM proposal.
+- Students should identify two faculty members to serve as advisors and to help draft the Individualized Major proposal.

-- In coordination with the two sponsoring faculty advisors, the student should submit a formal proposal for an IM that addresses the following questions:
+- In coordination with the two sponsoring faculty advisors, the student should submit a formal proposal for an Individualized Major that addresses the following questions:

 - How will an Individualized Major enable you to better meet your goals than would a regular major?

-- Who will be your two faculty advisors for this IM, including a primary advisor in your
+- Who will be your two faculty advisors for this Individualized Major, including a primary advisor in your

 primary concentration.Your advisors will help you identify your goals, select the best courses to meet your interests, satisfy all graduation requirements, answer questions and help you prepare the proposal for approval.

-- State at least three goal statements that summarize what intellectual goals and/or career goals you hope to achieve through completion of your IM.
+- State at least three goal statements that summarize what intellectual goals and/or career goals you hope to achieve through completion of your Individualized Major.

 - What courses will be included in this designed major?
 You must choose courses totaling at least 36 credit hours while satisfying all other graduation requirements listed in the Bethel College Catalog.